VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 import { Button as ChakraButton } from "@chakra-ui/react"
 ~~~

 ## Engineering

 Of course the fun part is building a React component library.
 This post is long enough, so I can't get into every detail.
 But
-I do want to address some of the key aspects you might want to consider when you are building your own.
+I do want to address some of the key aspects you might want to consider when you build your own.

 ### Workflow